tcrowe/generator-hexo-theme/readme.md

 To start the server go back to the root of your hexo project and run `hexo server --debug`.

-### Ideas
-Please post any ideas to issues.
-If you know how to use any of the technologies it generates better than me there are places, especially in the templates, where it could be improved by you!
-Pull requests welcome.

 ### Hexo renderers
 It might be necessary to goto the blog root and install a specific renderer for the template language you have chosen.
 Swig is built into Hexo at the current version.
 ```sh